 The smile fled from Liam’s face.
 “They’re a sub to The Bandits.”

-I felt the blood drain from my face.
+Great.
+Just wonderful.
 Two of the biggest outlaw motorcycle clubs in the country had neighboring subchapters on the brink of open war.
 This would mean nothing good for Kearny.

 He pushed off from the counter.
 “I’ll go with you.”